 Publisher: Datamonitor Healthcare

 This Market Spotlight report covers the Cutaneous T-Cell Lymphoma (CTCL) market, comprising key marketed and pipeline drugs, clinical trials, upcoming events, recent events and analyst opinion, key regulatory events, probability of success, patent information, a 10-year disease incidence and prevalence forecast, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.

-- In 2017, there were approximately 4,790 incident cases of CTCL in the US and five major EU markets (France, Germany, Italy, Spain and the UK), which is forecasted to increase to 5,020 incident cases by 2026.
+- In 2017, there were approximately 5,930 incident cases of CTCL in the US and five major European markets (France, Germany, Italy, Spain and the UK), which is forecast to increase to 6,160 incident cases by 2026.

-- Datamonitor Healthcare estimates that there were approximately 34,850 10-year prevalent cases of CTCL in the US and five major EU markets in 2017, which is expected to increase to 36,570 cases by 2026.
+- Datamonitor Healthcare estimates that there were approximately 41,900 10-year prevalent cases of CTCL in the US and five major European markets in 2017, which is expected to increase to 45,030 cases by 2026.

-- The majority of industry-sponsored drugs in active clinical development for CTCL are in Phase II.
-Therapies in mid-to-late-stage development for CTCL focus on a wide variety of targets.
+- The majority of industry-sponsored drugs in active clinical development for CTCL are in Phase II, with only one drug in Phase III.
+Therapies in development for CTCL focus on a wide variety of targets.
 The greatest proportion of pipeline drugs in development are administered intravenously, with the remainder being tested in oral, topical, intratumoral, and subcutaneous formulations.

-- There have been 14 licensing and asset acquisition deals involving CTCL drugs during 2013–18.
-The exclusive acquisition agreement signed in 2016 between Medivir and TetraLogic Pharmaceuticals for $238m for the acquisition of two clinical-stage oncology programs (remetinostat and birinapant) was the largest deal during the period.
+- There have been 10 licensing and asset acquisition deals involving CTCL drugs during 2015–20.
+The $298.8m definitive agreement signed in 2019 between Spectrum Pharmaceuticals and Acrotech Biopharma for the sale of seven FDA-approved hematology/oncology products was the largest deal.

 7 KEY TAKEAWAYS